chuanqisun/htmaa-2025/src/posts/week-11/index.md

 ...
 ```

-Fundamentally, this is a "copy-paste" version control system most professional developers would cringe at.
-I advocated for this style because we need to quickly branch and fork each other's ideas, 90% of the code in the beginning will be self-contained one-off experiments that won't evole later.
-Exposing everyone's work in the same branch at the same time means:
+Fundamentally, this is a copy-paste version control system that most professional developers would cringe at.
+I advocated for this style because we needed to quickly branch and fork each other's ideas.
+I expected that 90% of the code in the beginning would be self-contained one-off experiments that wouldn't evolve later.
+Exposing everyone's work in the same branch at the same time provides several benefits:

-- We can easily re-mix each other's code
+- Easy remixing of each other's code
-- People using AI can reference multiple components from different people and use AI to help with integration
+- People using AI can reference multiple components from different people and get help with integration
-- People's work becomes a natural source of documentation on what they have done.
-History not buried in git logs.
+- People's work becomes a natural source of documentation.
+History is not buried in git logs.
 - No merge conflicts because everyone works in their own folder

-As a caveat, the person sharing their code to others is responsible for discussing what breaking changes are incoming; the person consuming other's code is responsible for stating assumptions and expectations.
+As a caveat, the person sharing code is responsible for discussing incoming breaking changes.
+The person consuming code is responsible for stating assumptions and expectations.

-This organization worked well in the beginning, but towards the second half of the project, we came to the conclusion that we need a point of integration.
-So our final folder structure is:
+This organization worked well initially.
+During the second half of the project, we concluded that we needed a point of integration.
+Our final folder structure became:

 ```txt
 - integration